METALLIC CAR PAINT COLORS

 Metal flake is often confused with metallic pigments and metallic paints but they are a very different technology altogether.
 As we mentioned earlier, metallic pigments are created by controlled grinding of aluminum whereas metal flake is actually a multistep process that begins with a thin plastic film (usually polyethylene terephthalate aka PET).
 The process generally begins by “metallizing” large sheets of polymer with aluminum to produce an ultra fine layer of aluminum on the sheet.
 In some cases this “metallized” sheet is then chopped up into a specified shape and size and sold as uncoated silver metal flake.
 However, for more durable applications the metallized sheet is coated with a protective coating to reduce oxidation of the aluminum before being chopped up and sold as coated silver metal flake.

-As we talked about previously, the sparkle in metallic paint is based on controlled grinding of aluminum.
-Pearl paints on the other hand as based on mica, aluminum oxide or glass substrates that are colored using very specific metal oxide layers and tightly controlled layer thickness.
+As we talked about previously, the sparkle in metallic paint is based on the controlled grinding of aluminum.
+Pearl automotive paints on the other hand as based on mica, aluminum oxide, or glass substrates that are colored using very specific metal oxide layers and tightly controlled layer thickness.
 What this means is that pearl paints return a colored sparkle whereas metallic paints return a silver sparkle unless interfered with by pigment or dye that has coated over the aluminum.
 It’s not to say that one is better than the other only different appearances.
-One notable difference other than color is opacity or “hide”.
-Metallic based paints typically cover better than the pearl equivalents in the same shade range.
-In many cases the coverage is very similar but in some colors, usually, lighter ones, the difference is more prominent.
+One notable difference other than color is an opacity or “hide”.
+Metallic-based paints typically cover better than pearl equivalents in the same shade range.
+In many cases, the coverage is very similar but in some colors, usually, lighter ones, the difference is more prominent.
 In practice, factory paints are often a blend of pearl and metallic in order to achieve a nice balance of depth, chroma, and opacity.